EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 After executing the command, you will have to determine what graphs should be created.
 Here you can choose the value types you want to generate graphs for.

+## Constructing NixOS SD Card image to facilitate the deployment of the framework to Raspberry Pis

+The `nixos` directory contains the nix [configuration](https://github.com/EMCL-Research-ITSecLab/vpn-benchmarking/blob/nixos/nixos/configuration.nix).
+With the help of [this guide](https://github.com/lucernae/nixos-pi?tab=readme-ov-file#building-on-x8664-machine) and the additional configuration [vpn-benchmarking](https://github.com/EMCL-Research-ITSecLab/vpn-benchmarking/blob/nixos/nixos/vpn-benchmarking.nix) a NixOS SD Card image can be built to deploy the framework on Raspberry Pis.
+Using this method the chapter [Installing depencies](https://github.com/EMCL-Research-ITSecLab/vpn-benchmarking/tree/nixos#installing-dependencies) can be skipped, since all the necessary dependencies are already installed during the construction of the NixOS SD Card image.
+The Python `venv` environment is created and the [requirements](https://github.com/EMCL-Research-ITSecLab/vpn-benchmarking/blob/nixos/requirements.txt) file is used to install the necessary modules.

 ## Expanding the framework